analysiscenter/batchflow/docs/intro/pipeline.rst

                 .my_func(10, save_to=V("var"))     # call a function from mymodule and store its result into a pipeline variable
                 .print(V("var"))                   # Pipeline API again

+For convenience, the main module and the dataset class are automatically added to namespaces available.
+So you can use dataset methods or functions defined right in the main module in the pipeline chain.

 .. _after_pipeline: